andreimitea30/Licenta/README.md

 ### Re-extraction with MediaPipe Holistic

 The simplest extension that stays inside "skeleton-based recognition" is to add finger landmarks.
 MediaPipe provides a separate `HandLandmarker` model (21 landmarks per hand, including the wrist and four landmarks per finger).
-The legacy combined `Holistic` solution was deprecated in MediaPipe 0.10, so the new extraction (`pose_extraction_holistic.py`) runs `PoseLandmarker` and `HandLandmarker` independently per frame and merges results.
+The extraction script (`pose_extraction_holistic.py`) runs `PoseLandmarker` and `HandLandmarker` independently per frame and merges results.
 Each frame's output becomes a `(75, 4)` array:

 - Indices `0..32`: 33 body landmarks (unchanged from v4 input data, but now in image-space coordinates rather than world coordinates - the hand landmarker only produces image-space output, so the body must match)
 - Indices `33..53`: 21 left-hand landmarks